thinktomorrow/locale/README.md

 ```

-Passing the locale as 'lang' query parameter will force the locale
+**Note:** Passing the locale as 'lang' query parameter will force the locale
 *example.com/en/about?lang=nl* makes sure the request will deal with a 'nl' locale.

+## Configuration
+- **available_locales**: Whitelist of locales available for usage inside your application.
+- **hidden_locale**: You can set one of the available locales as 'hidden' which means any request without a locale in its uri, should be localized as this hidden locale.
+For example if the hidden locale is 'nl' and the request uri is /foo/bar, this request is interpreted with the 'nl' locale.
+Note that this is best used for your main / default locale.

+## Locale API

 #### Set a new locale for current request
 ```php